herlyks/unperfected/README.md

 # unperfected
-A game created with just html, css and js
+A game created with only html, css and js

+Library used:
+- jQuery
+- Mustache.js
+- Bootstrap